t8js/react-router/README.md

 ## Route matching

-In `@t8/react-router`, route-based rendering is similar to conditional rendering with the ternary operator `matchesRoutePattern ? x : y`, applicable to both components and prop values.
-This is a contrast to the apparent inconsistency of the component-, config-, or file-based route matching which is typically only applicable to component rendering, while route-based prop values have to be handled differently.
+Rendering based on the current URL location with `@t8/react-router` is similar to conditional rendering with the ternary operator `matchesRoutePattern ? x : y`, equally applicable to components and prop values and resulting in a single consistent approach for both.
+This is a contrast to the component-, config-, or file-based route matching which are typically focused on component rendering, while route-based prop values have to be handled differently.

 ```jsx
 import {useRoute} from '@t8/react-router';